 In 2007 additional performance criteria were attached to the Long Term Incentive Plan 2004.
 The TSR performance criteria referred to above now only relate to 50% of awards made.
 The extent to which the other 50% of these awards vest will depend on the Company's earnings per share ('EPS') compared with the Retail Price Index ('RPI').
 The full 50% will vest if, over the three-year performance period, the Company's EPS increases by more than the sum of the annual RPI increase and 10% pa.
-If the Company's EPS increases by more than the sum of the annual RPI increase and 50%.
+If the Company's EPS increases by more than the sum of the annual RPI increase and between 4% and 10% pa then the proportion of awards vesting will be interpolated between 15% and 50%.
 If the Company's EPS increases by more than the sum of the annual RPI increase and 4% pa then 15% of the awards will vest.
 If the Company's EPS increases by less than the sum of the RPI increase and 4% pa then 0% of the awards will vest.

 In 2008 further changes were made to the performance criteria attached to the Long Term Incentive Plan 2004 for awards made in 2008 and onwards.
 For all participants excluding executive Directors the TSR performance criteria referred to above now only relate to 33.3% of awards made.
 The extent to which the other 66.7% of these awards vest will depend on the Company's EPS compared with the RPI.
 The full 66.7% will vest if, over the three-year performance period, the Company's EPS increases by more than the sum of the annual RPI increase and 10% pa.
+If the Company's EPS increases by more than the sum of the annual RPI increase and between 4% and 10% pa then the proportion of awards vesting will be interpolated between 15% and 50%.
 If the Company's EPS increases by more than the sum of the annual RPI increase and 4% pa then 15% of the awards will vest.
 If the Company's EPS increases by less than the sum of the RPI increase and 4% pa then 0% of the awards will vest.
 For executive Director participants the conditions remain unchanged from 2007.